SAP-samples/teched2025-AD161/exercises/ex2/README.md

 4. Open the automatically served index page in your browser at [localhost:4004](http://localhost:4004/).

 5. Click the link [/travels/webapp](http://localhost:4004/travels/webapp/index.html) to start the Fiori UI.
-You should see a full fledged xtravels app, looking similar to this:
+You should see a full fledged xtravels app:

     <br>![](/exercises/ex2/images/02_05_0020.png)